Introduction to Computer Security Winter 2024

 Warning To defend a system you need to be able to think like an attacker, and that includes understanding techniques that can be used to compromise security.
 However, using those techniques in the real world may violate the law or the university’s rules, and it may be unethical.
 Under some circumstances, even probing for weaknesses may result in severe penalties, up to and including expulsion, civil fines, and jail time.
 Our policy in EECS 388 is that you must not attempt to probe or attack any system without prior explicit permission from the owner, and you must not use attack techniques to violate anyone's privacy; violation of this policy will result in a failing grade for the term.

 Acting lawfully and ethically is your responsibility.
 Carefully read the Computer Fraud and Abuse Act (CFAA), a federal statute that broadly criminalizes computer intrusion.
 This is one of several laws that govern “hacking.”
-Understand what the law prohibits — you don’t want to end up like this guy.
+It is your responsibility to understand what applicable law prohibits.
 If in doubt, we can refer you to an attorney.

 Please review the university’s policy on Responsible Use of Information Resources for guidelines concerning proper use of information technology at U‑M, as well as the Engineering Honor Code.
 As members of the university, you are required to abide by these policies.